Priyanka-Shakya/Aspect-based-sentiment-Analysis-ABSA-/README.md

 ## Technologies Used
-> Python
+- Python
-> TensorFlow / Keras
+- TensorFlow / Keras
-> Pandas
+- Pandas
-> NumPy
+- NumPy
-> Scikit-learn
+- Scikit-learn
-> Jupyter Notebook
+- Jupyter Notebook
-> Google Translate
+- Google Translate

 ## Configuration
-1> Dataset used: IMDB Movie Reviews and Laptop dataset 2> Ensure the dataset is placed in the correct input path (/kaggle/input/imdb-dataset-of-50k-movie-reviews/IMDB Dataset.csv) for LSTM component or (https://www.kaggle.com/datasets/priyankashakya18/laptop-dataset) for GAT component -update the path accordingly in the notebook
+1. Dataset used: IMDB Movie Reviews and Laptop dataset
+2. Ensure the dataset is placed in the correct input path (https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) for LSTM component or (https://www.kaggle.com/datasets/priyankashakya18/laptop-dataset) for GAT component -update the path accordingly in the notebook

 ## Contributing